robpataki/brewser/README.md

   <img width="144" src="demo/images/rob-p-logo.svg" alt="" aria-hidden="true"/>
 </a>

+## To do

+### Sort out the Gulp tasks, so deployment is a 1 step process, until then:

+Run `gulp deploy` x2, then `gulp deploy:dist`

+### Remove Jquery, use native Javascript to manupulate the DOM, it's 2024!

+### Publish latest version to NPM

+### Check if Bower is still a thing - if so, publish new package

 Copyright &copy; 2024 <a href="https://github.com/robpataki/brewser" >brewser.js</a> was created and has been maintained by [Rob Pataki](https://github.com/robpataki) since 2015.
 Brewser logo design by [Gabor Tatrai](http://gabor.tatrai.com/).